Plenty Gorge Park upgrades

 The $19.3 million investment for the Plenty River Trail is part of the $315 million Suburban Parks Program, which will deliver 6500 hectares of new and upgraded, accessible green space for Melbourne’s growing outer suburbs.

-We are planning to upgrade Hawkstowe Picnic Area with an accessible toilet, improved entrance and better connection between the Hawkstowe carpark and Le Page Homestead as well as a new playground.
+We are currently upgrading the Hawkstowe Picnic Area with an accessible toilet, new play spaces, an improved entrance and better connection between the Hawkstowe carpark and Le Page Homestead.

 The upgrades will mean people of all abilities can access and enjoy the Hawkstowe Picnic Area more easily.

-How have the Hawkestowe Reserve upgrades been funded?
+How have the Hawkstowe Reserve upgrades been funded?

 The Victorian Government has invested $800,000 as part of the park’s Master Plan development, and a further $850,000 as part of the Urban Parks and Active Wellbeing Program